gelicia/DataModeler/README.md

     DisplayName path.to.AdapterClass

 ### User
+User configuration files are found in `%USERPROFILE%\AppData\Local\DataModeler` on Windows machines and `$HOME/.DataModeler` on all others.
 #### connections.xml
 This file is a list of connection elements that can be used to auto-populate the `ConnectionForm` with values.